phisn/algebraic-server-reconciliation/docs/main.typ

 In contrast to the state-synchronization model employed by authoritative servers, the deterministic lockstep model operates on a fundamentally different principle.
 Instead of transmitting game state, clients only transmit their inputs to one another, either through a peer-to-peer topology or relayed via a simple server.
 Each client runs an identical, fully deterministic simulation of the game world.
 Provided that every client starts from the same initial state and processes the exact same sequence of inputs in the exact same order (at the same "tick"), their game states are guaranteed to remain perfectly synchronized.

 To ensure inputs are processed in the same order, the simulation proceeds in discrete turns.
 The game will not advance to the next turn until it has received the inputs from all players for that turn.
-To hide the latency of waiting for these inputs, games implementing this model introduce a fixed input delay, buffering inputs for a short period before executing them.
+As depicted in @relatedlockstep, this means the entire simulation is forced to pause and wait for the slowest or most delayed participant.
+To hide the latency of waiting for these inputs, games implementing this model often introduce a fixed input delay, buffering inputs for a short period before executing them.
 This model's primary advantage is its extraordinary bandwidth efficiency concerning the number of game entities.
 Since only small input packets are transmitted, the network load scales with the number of players, not the number of units on screen, making it ideal for genres with potentially thousands of entities, such as Real-Time Strategy (RTS) games.

+#figure(
+  image("diagrams/related-lockstep.svg", width: 80%),
+  caption: [
+    Illustration of the lockstep model and its sensitivity to network conditions. (a) Client 1 processes its actions seamlessly. (b) Client 2 experiences a brief network interruption between Time 1 and Time 2, delaying its ability to provide input. (c) The server (or host) cannot advance its state (from State A to State B) until inputs from both Client 1 and Client 2 for the current frame are received.
+This forces the entire simulation to pause and wait for the slowest or most delayed participant.
+  ],
+) <relatedlockstep>

 === Analysis of Trade-Offs and Application